-Dr. Debra L. Emmons is vice president and chief technology officer at The Aerospace Corporation.
+Dr. Debra L. Emmons is vice president and chief technology officer (CTO) at The Aerospace Corporation.
 In this role, she is responsible for providing vital leadership for determining and executing the company’s technology strategy and investments.
-Emmons leads four offices: Hubs, responsible for assessing promising new technologies; iLaB, responsible for developing investment strategies in innovative technologies and advanced concepts; xLab, responsible for building and operating prototypes; and the newly formed Commercial Space Futures (CSF) office, responsible for driving the harnessing of commercial solutions for government missions to advance U.S. space.
-She also manages the company’s internal R&D program and the Aerospace Technical Fellows program, with the company’s top engineers and scientists.
+Emmons leads four offices: eLab, responsible for setting the technical investment strategy and priorities; iLab, responsible for bringing transformational, game-changing concepts to fruition; xLab, responsible for developing, building, and operating prototypes; and the newest Commercial Space Futures (CSF) office, responsible for driving the harnessing of commercial solutions for government missions to advance U.S. space.
+She also manages the company’s $60M+ internal research and development program and the Aerospace Technical Fellows program, with the company’s top engineers and scientists.
+Emmons serves as chairperson of the Office of the CTO Roundtable with federally funded research and development centers (FFRDCs) and university affiliated research centers (UARCs) to develop and maintain relationships with government and other defense-related research laboratories to identify technology priorities, future requirements, and emerging opportunities.

-Emmons was integral in the establishment and growth of the NASA and civil space customer lines of business.
-In 2010, she relocated to the East coast offices to strengthen the customer-facing role and increase our value.
+Earlier in her career, Emmons was integral in the establishment and growth of the NASA and civil space customer lines of business and held various leadership roles.
+Emmons held the role of principal director, NASA and Civil Programs, serving all science and technology customers.
 Before joining Aerospace in 2003 as a project engineer, Emmons worked at Hughes Space and Communications Company as a system engineering project manager on commercial telecommunications satellite development.

 Emmons earned bachelor’s and master’s degrees in electrical engineering from Cornell University with a concentration in signal processing and communications theory.
 She was awarded an MBA from Imperial College Management School, London, UK, with a concentration in entrepreneurship and finance.
 Emmons earned a Ph.D. in systems engineering from the George Washington University.